lucascalu/Sintaxy_SQL_ATV_03/README.md

 <br>

 <p>
- Each student must create a database named StudentsRoom with a table called students, with columns id (AUTO_INCREMENT), name (VARCHAR), surname (VARCHAR), age (VARCHAR) and feed it with the information listed through a system DBMS.
+ Each student must UPDATE their database with the name StudentsSala by inserting a column called favorites (VARCHAR) into the table called students and feeding 10 rows of it with the YES field through a DBMS system indicating who their 10 favorite friends are.
 Each student must post the source code on the Github platform and insert the respective link on the classrom platform

 </p>